RafWu/RansomWatch/README.md

 1. Clone or download this project and load RWatch.sln with Visual Studio.
 2. Make sure that the configuration manager is set to x64.
+3. Replace the Azure blob storage connection string in BackupService.h.
-3. Build the solution.
+4. Build the solution.
 This builds both the driver and the application.

 ### Installing